a04101999/MedGaze/README.md

-# Radiology Reports and processed Eye Gaze Data
+# Radiology Reports and processed Eye Gaze Data ( Resize accordingly based on image size- This is a raw data )

 ## EGD-CXR